Vilangan Hills

-Vilangan Hills (Malayalam: വിലങന് കുന്നു) is a hillock located in Adat Panchayat, near Thrissur city of Kerala state in India.
-The hill gives a panoramic view of Thrissur city and Thrissur Kole Wetlands from the top.
+Vilangan Hills (Malayalam: വിലങ്ങൻ കുന്ന്) is a hillock located in Adat Panchayat, near Thrissur city of Kerala state in India.
+The hill gives a panoramic view of Thrissur city and Thrissur-Ponnani Kole Wetlands from the top.
 The hill was referred as an Oxygen Jar of Thrissur city.
+It is rumoured to be a sleeping volcano.
 The name 'Vilangan Kunnu' is a misnomer because 'Vilangan' itself means hill.
 There is no need of adding 'Kunnu' after 'Vilangan'.
 It is an ancient Malayalam word derived from proto-Dravidian language.
 Till the 1970s the word 'Kunnu' was not used by revenue authorities and locals.
 It is a recent addition.
 In Tamil too 'Vilangan' means hill.

 Geography

 The Vilangan is a laterite hill which has a radius of 8 kilometres.
 The top of the hill is around 5 acres and the height is 80 metres from the sea level.
-The hill earlier was a military base and an observation camp during World War II.